fluencelabs/fRPC-Substrate/hacking_frpc.md

 To get going, you need to install and setup a few dependencies.

+> Note: Fluence tooling works on most *nix systems including OSX and Windows Linux Subsystem.
+At this time, Windows is not supported.

 ### Off-chain Dependencies

 * [node](https://nodejs.org/en/) 16 LTS (versions 18.* and 19.* are currently not supported)